bdsp-core/bdsp-core.github.io/_pages/quotes.md

 >
 > **-- _J.
 K. Rowling_**

+> “Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.”
+>
+> --**_Richard Feynmann_**

 [Back to Top](#  )

 ### Culture
 > What is the worst thing about living near an open sewer?
 It is not that you sicken at the stench of it every time you leave your front door.
 It is that the noisome vapors are so pervasive, and you have lived with them so long, you no longer notice it.
 What is the worst thing about living in the rubble of a civilization?
 It is not that you shed a tear for the noble churches and courts and town halls you once knew, as you recall years filled with religious services, parades, block parties, and all the bumptious folderol of an ordinary civic life.
 It is that you do not even suspect that such things existed.
 >
 > **-- _Anthony Esolen, What Would Our Ancestors Think of Us?, February 16, 2016_**

+> No society has been able to abolish human sadness, no political system can deliver us from the pain of living, from our fear of death, our thirst for the absolute.
+It is the human condition that directs the social condition, not vice versa.
+>
+> **--_Eugene Ionesco_**

 > If you are a really serious student, you will be in science, or finance, or politics—you will be in the business of money or power.
 Everything is about ourselves.
 We don’t want to study other cultures.
 We want to make other people study about us, and from our preferred point of view.
 I say to students, “Here, let me teach you about Milton,” the author of the greatest poem in the English language.
 The students reply, “No, let us teach you about us.”
 Dear Narcissus, there is a great and beautiful world beyond that pool.
 >